 |Telefon||+49 (0)30 95 60 95 75 ; +49 (0) 170 711 3337|

 The Global Urban Studies Institute

-The Global Urban Studies Institute, GLOBUS, of the Free University of Berlin is dedicated to international urban development planning with a focus on newly developing economies in Asia, Africa, and Latin America.
+The Global Urban Studies Institute, GLOBUS, is dedicated to international urban development with a focus on newly developing economies in Asia, Africa, and Latin America.
 The basic philosophy of the GLOBUS Institute is grounded in the experience that conventional text-book knowledge does not provide adequate guidance in directing balanced urban growth in these regions.
-In addition to conventional spatial planning, a strong emphasis must be attributed to:
+In addition to Sustainable Urban Development, a strong emphasis must be attributed to:

 - Interdisciplinary cooperation